Summer Wardrobe Essentials

 If I had only one pair of flat sandals, it would be my Tory Burch Miller sandals in Sand Patent or Makeup.
 They go with everything, and I find myself wanting to wear them almost every day.

 While they’re my all time favorites, there are a lot of other great options for less.
 Sam Edelman makes a nice sandal, and he has a lot to choose from this season, or you can find some great designer lookalikes at Target.

 STYLE TIP: The key with comfort sandals is to look for more delicate styles — thinner straps are always going to be more flattering than thicker straps, etc.

 #8.
 Neutral Wedge or Block Heel Sandals

-When you want a dressier summer shoe, wedges and block heel sandals are practical and on trend, and once again, neutrals are the way to go.
+When you want a dressier summer shoe, wedges and block heel sandals are practical and on trend.
 What’s nice about these styles is they’re easy to walk in and offer more stability than a stiletto.